In order to answer, “what is SEO and how it works?”, we’ll break down what SEO is and how SEO services can help market your business online.

 Online SEO Keyword Research

-A good place to get these is on Google for “people also searched for” after you search for your target keyword phrase.
+A good place to get decent keywords for writing SEO content is on Google for “people also searched for” after you search for your target keyword phrase.

 We say this all the time: “How YOU search for you is probably not how your customer will search for you.”